v8/v8.dev/src/docs/test.md

 gm release.check
 gm check  # builds and tests all default platforms
 ```

-`gm.py` will automatically build any required targets before running the tests.
+`gm` automatically builds any required targets before running the tests.
 You can also limit the tests to be run:

 ```bash
 gm x64.release.check test262